 Each student is guided through the programme by a committee of Faculty Mentors in accordance with the thrust and nuances of their individual practice, to help chart a course of study in keeping with their individual methods, media, and work preferences.
-The mentor team will comprise of: a.
-Primary Mentor (Studio Practice) b.
-Mentor (Studio Practice) c.
-Mentor (Art Theoretician) Each student would be encouraged in the direction that her/his work, research and methods might dictate.
+The mentor team will comprise of an allotted mentor (Studio Practice) and a chosen Mentor ( Studio Practice/Art Theoretician ) Each student would be encouraged in the direction that her/his work, research and methods might dictate.
 Experimentation and research within one’s own practice, along with reading into the practice and work of other artists and theorists will be an essential part of the program and courses.
 The MFA will integrate a taught program delivered through lectures, seminars, tutorials and workshops.
 An interdisciplinary approach would be adopted towards nurturing individual and collaborative practices.
-In the fourth semester, the students complete their Master’s project with a solo presentation of their work in the Fine Art Graduate Thesis Exhibition.
+In the fourth semester, the students complete their Master’s project with a solo presentation of their work in the Fine Art Graduate Thesis Exhibition

 The Department of Art and Performing Art offers one of the most dynamic, intensive and interdisciplinary courses on art theory, visual studies and art history.
 The theoretical modules complement fine art practice and encourage students to pursue further research.
 Students are introduced to a range of frameworks, from survey level courses on Global Art and Architecture to advanced full-fledged courses such as Interactive Art, Approaches to Art, Reading Art, Modern and Contemporary Art Theories, Post-War Art and Post-Independent Art in India, Curation, etc. The department aspires towards the unity of theory and practice and therefore allows for periodic revisions within the curriculum to suit the requirements of the students.